 In the From this URL field, provide a link to your app descriptor.
 This URL is the same as the hosted location of your

 atlassian-connect.json descriptor file.
-Our example uses the following URL:
+The example uses the following URL:

 Click Upload.
 Jira displays the Installed and ready to go message when the installation is complete.